nishantkr0904/QUIZ-BUILDER-AND-HOSTING-PLATFORM/.github/custom-instructions.md

 ## ✅ Final Note

-All changes and updates should be summarized in the `changelog.md` file to maintain transparent project history and accountability.
+💡 All changes and updates should be summarized in the `changelog.md` file to maintain transparent project history and accountability.

-💡 **Instructions to keep workflow-notes:**
+### 💡 Instructions to keep workflow-notes:

 1. For **each implementation** (including external technologies/libraries/frameworks such as Bootstrap, Laravel, MySQL, as well as **internal components, modules, and services** such as Timer module, Scoring Service) used in this project: